Professor David Lines

 About

 My most recent monograph studies the changing configuration of the disciplines at the University of Bologna.
 The Dynamics of Learning in Early Modern Italy: Arts and Medicine at the University of Bologna (Harvard University Press, 2023) argues that, between c.
 1400 and 1750, the curriculum was constantly being reimagined, and that substantial changes can be observed from both the institutional and pedagogical points of view.
-For examples of my research on Renaissance ethics see my earlier monograph Aristotle's Ethics in the Italian Renaissance (ca. 1300-1650): The Universities and the Problem of Moral Education (Brill, 2002) and the volume (co-edited with Sabrina Ebbersmeyer) Rethinking Virtue, Reforming Society: New Directions in Renaissance Ethics, c.
+For examples of my research on Renaissance ethics see my earlier monograph Aristotle's Ethics in the Italian Renaissance (ca. 1300-1650): The Universities and the Problem of Moral Education (Brill, 2002; follow the link for the Open Access version) and the collection of essays (co-edited with Sabrina Ebbersmeyer) Rethinking Virtue, Reforming Society: New Directions in Renaissance Ethics, c.
 1350–1650 (Brepols, 2013).

 Publications connected to the 'Renaissance Conflict and Rivalries' project (a Leverhulme International Network, of which I was PI), include the following volumes, co-edited with Jill Kraye and Marc Laureys: Forms of Conflict and Rivalries in Renaissance Europe (V&R, 2015), Spheres of Conflict and Rivalries in Renaissance Europe (V&R, 2020) and Management and Resolution of Conflict and Rivalries in Renaissance Europe (V&R, 2023).

-Past fellowships include an Alexander von Humboldt Fellowship (held at the Ludwig Maximilians University in Munich) and a Villa I Tatti Fellowship (from the Harvard University Center for Italian Renaissance Studies near Florence).
+In addition to a Fulbright Fellowship for research in Italy and an Ezio Franceschini Fellowship (SISMEL, Florence), I have held an Alexander von Humboldt Fellowship (at the Ludwig Maximilians University in Munich) and a Villa I Tatti Fellowship (from the Harvard University Center for Italian Renaissance Studies near Florence).
 I was the Principal Investigator for an AHRC standard grant on Vernacular Aristotelianism in Renaissance Italy and for a Leverhulme International Network on Renaissance Conflict and Rivalries.
 I led the Warwick portion of an ERC starting grant on Aristotle in the Italian Vernacular and have recruited several research fellows (including Marie Curie fellows) to Warwick.
-I have served as the Renaissance Society of America's discipline representative for Philosophy and am on the editorial boards of several journals and book series.

 Main administrative roles